 Foundation Selects Four Honorees for Wall of Distinction

+The community is invited to help honor these notable individuals at a gala fundraiser April 24 at the John Q. Hammons Center.
 Proceeds from the event will help the foundation continue its mission to promote and enhance the quality of education in the community by raising funds and distributing grants to teachers for additional materials or special classroom needs.

 Each year, the foundation seeks nominations for other former students, faculty and school supporters to add to the wall for their outstanding achievements in areas such as education, military or public service, the arts and community involvement.

 “This spring we will recognize the third group of honorees and we know there are many more distinguished graduates and school supporters who are deserving,” Noble said.
 “We always welcome the community to nominate candidates for next year.”For more information, please contact Noble at email@example.com or at 479-636-7633.

 How You Can Help